ipfs-tech/multiformats-multihash-v8/draft-multiformats-multihash.md

 # Test Values

-The multihash examples are chosen to show different hash functions and different hash digest lengths at play.
 The input test data for all of the examples in this section is:

 ~~~~ bash
 Merkle–Damgård